YYCoder/thrifter/README.md

 [中文文档](./docs/cn.md)

 ## Inspiration
 There are several thrift parsers on github, but each of them have issues on preserve original format, since mostly, they are used to generate rpc code.
-But, this project has different purpose, which is focus on helping you write thrift code more efficiently, thanks to its non-destructive code transformation.
+But, this project serves different purpose, which is focus on helping you write thrift code more efficiently, thanks to its non-destructive code transformation.
 Since it's a non-destructive parser, we can do a lot of stuff on top of it, such as **code formatting**, **code transforming**, etc.

 Currently, it's mainly used by my other little project called [protobuf-thrift](https://github.com/YYCoder/protobuf-thrift), which is a code transformer between protobuf and thrift.